 If you have Medicaid, you are already covered.
 You do not have to buy more health coverage.

 The Illinois Department of Insurance encourages you to get health insurance.

 If you think you can't afford coverage, there is help available.
 First, check out HeatlhCare.gov and see if you qualify for cost assistance or Medicaid based on your projected Modified Adjusted Gross Income (MAGI).

-Once the 2021 premiums are posted (about a week before November 1), you can use the Kaiser Family Foundation’s coverage calculator to figure out if you qualify for assistance and how much your monthly premium will cost before and after assistance.
+You can use the Kaiser Family Foundation’s coverage calculator to figure out if you qualify for assistance and how much your monthly premium will cost before and after assistance.

 What is the Affordable Care Act (ACA) and the Health Insurance Marketplace?

 The ACA is a comprehensive health care reform law enacted in March 2010 that expanded access to affordable healthcare by protecting people with pre-existing conditions from being denied health insurance coverage. https://www.hhs.gov/healthcare/about-the-aca/index.html

 The ACA Health Insurance Marketplace is also known as the Health Insurance Exchange.
 The ACA Marketplace/Exchange is an online "marketplace" where individuals, families, and small business owners can compare plans and shop for health insurance that best fits their needs.
 Health plans sold on the ACA Marketplace/Exchange meet the requirements of the Affordable Care Act.

 What should I look for when choosing a plan?